vpaez/Canvas-London/README.md

 ## User Profile

-In their user profile they can see the events they created, view and edit their preferences and see other users with same preferences.
+Because customisation based on the user was really important to our project, we dedicated a substantial amount of time to develop a user profile page where the users could see events created by them, view and edit their preferences and see other users with same preferences.
+The user can also choose to see ticket prices displayed on the exhibition at full or concession price.

 ![User details page](readme-assets/user-info.png)
 ![User contacts page](readme-assets/user-contacts.png)

 ## Future Features

+### Messaging service

-We planned to do a messaging service using a third-party API but, given the short time span to deliver the project, we didn’t manage.
+Messaging service using a third-party API to connect the user with users with similar taste.

-Future features messaging service
+### More accurate map results

+Implement an option for when the user is creating a new event, to double check the position in the map, before setting the address for the event.
+This would fix a small issue with the wrong coordinates being set for the event location, as certain galleries not being recognised by OpenCage API.